jsecurity101/PowerParse/README.md

 * `Get-VTScore` - Obtains the positive results of a PE based off a file's hash.
 Future versions will allow for more dynamic queries.
 Need to supply VTAPI for query to work.

-* `Get-TTPs` - -Uses string matching to identify if certain behaviors are being performed within a PE.
+* `Get-TTPs` - Uses string matching to identify if certain behaviors are being performed within a PE.

 # Acknowledgements